Refugees and Immigrants: Their Experience and Contribution to Psychoanalysis in North America - Virtual Roundtable #4 (Live)

 - After attending this program, participants will be able to identify professional and personal experiences of contemporary immigrant mental health professionals within psychoanalytic organizations and training programs.

-Marina Bayeva, MD, PhD, is the director of psychopharmacology and a Fellow in hospital-based psychotherapy and psychoanalytic studies at the Austen Riggs Center.
+Marina Bayeva, MD, PhD, is the director of psychopharmacology and medical services and a Fellow in hospital-based psychotherapy and psychoanalytic studies at the Austen Riggs Center.

-Julia Beltsiou, PsyD grew up in Germany as the daughter of recent Green immigrants, and came to the US as a young adult.
-She is a graduate of New York University Postdoctoral Program in Psychoanalysis.
+Julia Beltsiou, PsyD is a graduate of New York University Postdoctoral Program in Psychoanalysis.
 She has presented nationally and internationally on the topic of immigration and identity.
 In 2016, her anthology "Immigration in Psychoanalysis" was published by Routledge.
 She maintains a private practice in New York, where she works with adults, couples, and adolescents.

 Austen Riggs Center Inc. confirms that presenters listed above, nor anyone involved in the planning of the CME event, has disclosed a potential conflict of interest.